‘DWTS’ Pro Jenna Johnson Shares Never-Before-Seen Wedding Pics To Honor Dad Turk On His Birthday

 Since it’s been exactly 6 days of quarantine and officially 6 days of not putting a single ounce of makeup on …. (i won’t reveal how many days it’s been since i washed my hair) ….
 I wanted to remind myself that once upon a time I used to get ready ☺️ But yes, my skin is loving this week of freedom!!

-Jenna also shared a never-before-seen photo of herself and Turk from her rehearsal dinner, where they were practicing their walk down the aisle together at the Terranea Resort in Rancho Palo Verdes, California where the wedding took place.
+Jenna also shared a never-before-seen photo of herself and Turk from her rehearsal dinner, where they were practicing their walk down the aisle together at the Terranea Resort in Rancho Palo Verdes, California, the location of the wedding.

-The final photos show father and daughter dancing at her reception where they are cutting a rug wearing sunglasses and pointing at their guests, with Jenna commenting that she inherited her dance skills from her father.
+The final photos show father and daughter dancing at the reception and cutting a rug while wearing sunglasses and pointing at her guests, with Jenna commenting that she inherited her dance skills from her father.

 Fans loved the intimate photos and shared their sentiments in the comments section of the post.